Borrower Defense Application

 Please note that eligibility for federal student loan forgiveness is limited to federal student loans taken out for payment to the school relating to your borrower defense application.
 If you would like to apply for borrower defense against multiple schools that you attended and for which you took out federal student loans, you must submit separate applications for each school of attendance.

 For the purposes of borrower defense discharge only, we interpret the term “Direct Loan” in 34 CFR 685.206(c) to include Direct Consolidation loans.
-This interpretation enables borrowers with loans eligible for Direct Loan consolidation, including Federal Family Education Loan (FFEL) Program loans, to avail themselves of the borrower discharge process provided here by consolidating such loans into the Direct Loan Program.
+This interpretation enables borrowers with loans eligible for Direct Loan consolidation, including Federal Family Education Loan (FFEL) Program loans or Federal Perkins Loans, to avail themselves of the borrower discharge process provided here by consolidating such loans into the Direct Loan Program.

 NOTE: If you do not select one of the forbearance or stopped collection options within the application, your federal student loans will be placed into forbearance or stopped collection, and ED will request forbearance or stopped collection for any commercially held Federal Family Education Loan (FFEL) Program loans that you have currently.
-Interest will continue to accrue while your claim is evaluated.
+Interest will continue to accrue for the loans in forbearance while your application is evaluated.

 More information on forbearance and stopped collections is available immediately below in the “Common Questions and Answers Regarding Forbearance/Stopped Collections” section.